wassemgtk/ikhsan.github.io/source/blog/2015-08-06-future-of-ramadhan.en.html.markdown

 ### Prayer Time

-The first approach to find prayer's timetable is by using external APIs such as [MuslimSalat](http://muslimsalat.com/api/) or [xchanch](http://xhanch.com/xhanch-api-islamic-get-prayer-time/).
-Although, we want to minimise our application's dependency to other applications because once the API is inaccessible our visualisation will not work.
+The first thought on finding prayer times is by using external APIs such as [MuslimSalat](http://muslimsalat.com/api/) or [xchanch](http://xhanch.com/xhanch-api-islamic-get-prayer-time/).
+The disadvantage of this approach is once the API is inaccessible our visualisation will not work.
+Therefore, we need to minimise our application's dependency to other applications as much as we could.

-For checking prayer times everyday, I use an app called [Guidance](http://guidanceapp.com).
-Luckily, the module for the prayer times calculation is opened by the author, [`BAPrayerTimes`](https://github.com/batoulapps/BAPrayerTimes).
-Using `BAPrayerTimes`, we can calculate prayer times without making a network call at all.
+I use an app called [Guidance](http://guidanceapp.com) for checking prayer times everyday.
+Luckily, the module for the prayer times calculation is opened by its author.
+Using [`BAPrayerTimes`](https://github.com/batoulapps/BAPrayerTimes), we can calculate prayer times without making any network calls.

 ```swift